canonone/alx-higher_level_programming/0x02-python-import_modules/README.md

-Write a program that handles basic arithmetic operations.
+Write a program that prints #pythoniscool, followed by a new line, in the standard output.